 Below: 1st & 2nd photos - The dark points are the termination of the stem ridges and project from a membrane that is the plants version of a leaf.
 On the young stem you see the beginning growth of the ascending branches, which will have small scale leaves at the nodes.
 3rd photo - The hollow stem.

 Below: 1st photo - A fertile stem with the Strobilus on top and whorls of branches emerging from the scales on the membrane leaf.2nd photo - The Strobilus is the spore producing organ that appear on top of fertile stems.
 The spores are produced inside in a sporangia, similar to a fern.

 Below: A comparison drawing of Water Horsetail (#s 4 & 5) and Marsh Horsetail (#3).
 Drawing ©Flora of North America

-Notes: Martha Crone does not list this plant on her 1951 Garden Census, but it is so prevalent in the bog area today that it may certainly have been established at that earlier time.
+Notes: Eloise Butler did not note Water Horsetail in her inventory of indigenous plants in 1907, but instead listed 4 other Equisetum species as present in a 1919 article she wrote for the Agassiz Association.
+Martha Crone does not list the Equisetaceae family on her 1951 Garden Census, but nevertheless, it is so prevalent in the bog area today that it may certainly have been established at that earlier time.
 She wrote about it in the October 1953 issue of The Fringed Gentian™, saying it is "the last remainder of the large trees of the carbon forests, propagating by spores and creeping rootstalks."
 See it on the bog path - Lady Slipper Lane.
 Native to most of Minnesota except the dryer parts of the SW quarter.
 The plant is on the endangered list in several New England States.
 It occurs in North America northward of a line from Oregon to Virginia.

 There are 13 different species of Equisetum found in Minnesota 9 of which are found in Hennepin County.